-So, this is our inverse velocity relation, now let us look at the example of a straight line path generation.
-So, here I have 2 points x o y o and x f y f and I would like to connect them by a straight line.
-Now every path planning problem can be considered to be a specialization of this problem, because any path can be thought of as straight lines between infinitesimal points.
+So, this is our inverse velocity relation now let us look at the example of a straight-line path generation.
+So, here I have 2 points xo y o and x f yf.

+And I would like to connect them by a straight line.
+Now, every path planning problem can be considered to be a specialization of this problem because any path can be thought of as straight lines between infinitesimal points.
 So, if I can find this then I can generate any path.

-So, let us look at this straight line path generation, first we are going to represent the path.
-So, the first problem will be to represent the path.
-You can very easily represent this X E and Y E at any point on the path as a function of time.
-So, here since we start with x naught so this the x coordinate of the end-effector.
+So, let us look at this straight line path generation first we are going to represent the path.

+So, the first problem will be to represent the path you can really very easily represent this xE and yE at any point on the path as a function of time so, here since we start with x naught.
+So, this is the x coordinate of the end effector.
 So, we start at x naught and we move linearly in time because of this additional term.
-So, we can see a time t equal to 0 I am at x naught and similarity at time t equal to 0 I am at y naught.
+So, you can see at time t equal to 0

+I am at x naught and similarly at time t equal to 0 I am at y naught this path has to be traversed in time t f.

-This path has to be traversed in time t f, so essentially this time goes from 0 to t f.
-So, at time t equal to 0 I am at x naught y naught a time t f when t is equal to t f then this factor becomes 1, so this is x naught plus x f minus x naught so that becomes x f.
-Similarly y E become y f so at time t equal to t f we are at the final point x f y f.
+So, essentially this time goes from 0 to t f.
+So, at time t equal to 0 I am at x naught y naught at time t f when t is equal to t f then this factor becomes one.
+So, this is x naught plus x f minus x naught.
+So, that becomes x f similarly y E becomes y f.
+So, at time t equal to t f we are at the final point x f y f.

-So to differentiate this function then you have the velocity expression.
-So, this is the velocity of the end-effector point in the Cartesian coordinate in the ground based Cartesian coordinate system.
-So, this is the velocity that we are going to use, so once I have the velocity now I can very easily, so I have the right hand side here this is the right hand side, the velocity of the end-effector point forms the right hand side of this inverse velocity relation and through the inverse Jacobian I obtain the joint velocity rates, so joint velocity vector.
+So, if you differentiate this function then you have the velocity expression.
+So, this is the velocity of the end effector point in the Cartesian coordinate in the ground based Cartesian coordinate system.
+So, this is the velocity that we are going to use.
+So, once I have the velocity now I can very easily.
+So, I have the right-hand side here this is the right-hand side.

+The velocity of the end effector point from the right-hand side of this inverse velocity relation and through the inverse Jacobean I obtain the joint velocity rates.
+So, joint it is joint velocity vector.

-Now, there is this inversion problem of the Jacobian as we have seen here.
-So, the inverse of the Jacobian has this determinant of the Jacobian setting and the denominator.
-So, you must ensure that the determinant of the Jacobian is non zero, but there are instances where this might go to 0 or this might go very close to 0.
+Now, there is this inversion problem of the Jacobean as we have seen here.
+So, the inverse of the Jacobean has this determinant of the Jacobean sitting in the denominator.
+So, we must ensure that the determinant of the Jacobean is non0, but there are instances where this might go to 0 or if this might go very close to 0.